woof-sandbox/sandbox/docs/CometStorage.md

 uint64 daoBaseTrackingSupplySpeed
 ```

-The speed at which DAO supply rewards are tracked (in trackingIndexScale)
+The speed at which DAO supply rewards are tracked (in daoTrackingIndexScale)

 ### daoBaseTrackingBorrowSpeed